 “Faculty Supporting Students in Community-Campus Engagement,” Faculty Webinar, Community First: Impacts of Community-Campus Engagement (CFICE), Carleton University, October 25, 2017. https://carleton.ca/communityfirst/2017/video-plain-language-webinar-recording-2/

 “Radio Documentary: Partnering for Change: Impacts of CFICE (Community First: Impacts of Community Engagement),” created by Julie Bourassa, April 26, 2017.
 Nadine’s Interview at 5:00min https://carleton.ca/communityfirst/2017/radio-documentary-partnering-change/

-Women Building Inclusion (WBI) started following from the October 2012 Digital Storytelling workshop in Peterborough.
-WBI is an advocacy group that raises awareness and represents the interests of persons living with disabilities in the city.
+WBI (Women Building Inclusion) started following from the October 2012 Mobilizing New Meanings Digital Storytelling workshop in Peterborough.
+WBI disseminates knowledge from the Digital Storytelling Workshop which includes the impact of arts-based research.
 Mary Anne Ansley and Andrea Dodsworth animate WBI with Nadine.
 Joëlle Favreau of the YWCA Peterborough, Haliburton and Victoria inspired and supported the group to get started.

 Left to right: Joëlle Favreau, Mary Anne Ansley, Andrea Dodsworth, Tamara Mann

 Refereed Scholarly Publications